Charles J. Hendley: Union activism

+Left to right: Charles J. Hendley, Paul Robeson, Julius Emspak, Bella Dodd.

 In 1921, Hendley also joined the Teachers Union.
 From 1922 to 1932, he served as TU treasurer.
 In 1935, just as the Teachers Guild was splitting away, Hendley was the only executive leader to remain with the TU.
 He became TU president until his retirement from teaching in 1945 (or 1946 or 1947).
 In 1936, he advocated for the college and high school unionization of teachers and for collective bargaining rights of teachers.
 In 1937, the Socialist Party asked Hendley not to run again: Hendley won 3,333 votes of 3,411.
 His secretary at the TU was Dorothy Wallace, who was the sister of Dale Zysman, TU vice president.
 During his tenure as president, the Central Trades and Labor Council expelled the TU (and the ILGWU, as Hendley pointed out during testimony in 1952). the American Federation of Labor also expelled the TU while he was president.
 After retirement, Hendley served on TU's Executive Board, on its Educational Policies Committee, and as director of the Teachers Union Institute.
 He remained a TU member until his death in 1965.

 In 1946, Hendley became a field representative of the National Teachers Division of the United Public Workers of America (UPWA/CIO) through 1948.

 In 1951, he became both stockholder in and Secretary-Treasurer of Publishers New Press, Inc., publisher of CPUSA's official newspaper, the Daily Worker.
 He signed the incorporation papers.